hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/exchange-integration/workflows.rst

    b.
 Withdrawal automation checks that transfer is indeed a 1-step
       transfer by checking that ``transfer_kind`` = ``"direct"`` in the response from Canton Coin Scan.
-If that is not the case, then it marks the withdrawal as failed in the Canton Integration DB and stops processing.
+If that is not the case, then it marks the withdrawal as failed in the Canton Integration DB with reason "lack of CC transfer-preapproval for ``customerParty``"
+      and stops processing.
    c.
 Withdrawal Automation prepares, signs, and submits the command to
       exercise the ``TransferFactory_Transfer`` choice with the
       exclusive upper-bound for the record time of the commit set to